 FutureHAUS has developed sophisticated but modular solutions for the home of the future, capable of bringing up an elegant and futuristic residential space in just a few days.

-The interior is completely futuristic, everything is dynamic: if you host people in the house for a party, the walls make room and create a bigger living room.
+The interior is completely futuristic, everything is dynamic: if you host people in the house for a party, the walls make room and create a larger living room.
 In the bathroom, protective glass is also capable of transmitting television images.
-The floor also acts as a scale and diagnostic system, monitoring the weight and other parameters of those walking barefoot.
-The fingerprint recognition allows the bath to remember the parameters of each, adjusting the water temperature according to his tastes.
+The floor also acts as a scale and diagnostic system, monitoring the weight and other parameters of those who walk barefoot.
+The fingerprint recognition allows the bathroom to remember the parameters of each, adjusting the water temperature according to his tastes.

-Even the individual pieces of furniture rise and fall to adapt in height to occupants of different heights: it looks a bit like the mad hatter's home.
+Even the individual pieces of furniture rise and fall to adapt in height to occupants of different heights: it looks a bit like the home of the mad hatter.

-There is also a voice assistant, who will be the house butler of the future.
+There is also a voice assistant, who will be the butler of the house of the future.
 The FutureHAUS home is fully equipped with an Amazon Alexa.

 "It's almost like building houses using Lego," says Joseph wheeler, co-director of the Virginia Tech design research center.
 "A very advanced Lego".